hashicorp/field-workshops-terraform/instructor-guides/aws_intro_to_terraform_INSTRUCTOR_GUIDE.md

 ### Prerequisites
 Prerequisites are minimal.
 All that is required to participate in the workshop is a web browser and Internet access.
 No software needs to be downloaded or installed.
 Self-contained lab environments run on the Instruqt platform, and markdown-based slide decks are published as Github Pages websites.

 The Instruqt lab environment includes an embedded version of Visual Studio Code.
 This ensures the workshop participants have a familiar, easy-to-use text editor for working with Terraform.

-All commands are run in the built in VSC Terminal pane.
+However, all commands must be run in the "Shell" tab because pasting into the terminal within the VS Code Editor does not currently work in Instruqt.

 ### Email invitation
 Here is some boilerplate text you can use or customize when inviting or announcing your workshop: